Yelp/swagger-spec-compatibility/README.rst

     :target: https://pypi.python.org/pypi/swagger-spec-compatibility/
     :alt: Supported Python versions

-Swagger Spec Compatibility
+swagger-spec-compatibility
 ==========================

 About
 -----

-Swagger Spec Compatibility is a Yelp maintained library that aims to support developers that are interacting with swagger specs.

-The main purpose of this library is to provide tools to automatically detect safety of Swagger changes with respect to backward compatibility.
+``swagger-spec-compatibility`` is a Yelp maintained library that provides tools to automatically detect the safety of `Swagger/OpenAPI 2.0 specification <https://swagger.io/docs/specification/2-0/basic-structure/>`_ changes with respect to **backwards compatibility**.

-The basic idea is that developers could rely on the tool to build confidence about spec changes that could break compatibility with clients built on top of previous versions of the Swagger spec.
+``swagger-spec-compatibility`` aims to give developers confidence that their spec changes are safe and that clients built with previous versions of the Swagger spec can continue to communicate correctly.

 Documentation
 -------------

-More documentation is available at http://swagger-spec-compatibility.readthedocs.org
+More documentation is available at `swagger-spec-compatibility.readthedocs.org <http://swagger-spec-compatibility.readthedocs.org/>`__.

 How to Install
 --------------

 .. code-block:: bash

-    # for the latest released version
+    # to install the latest released version
     $ pip install swagger-spec-compatiblity

-    # to install the latest version on master
+    # to install the latest master [from Github]
     $ pip install git+https://github.com/Yelp/swagger-spec-compatibility

 Example Usage